Code-Institute-Submissions/booking-system-ekstedt/README.md

 * On-site waiting list feature for making it easier to keep track on the upcoming bookings and being on track on customer satisfaction.

 ## Responsive Layout and Design

+The project has been designed to all types of devices using Bootstrap predefined breakpoints.
+A custom breakpoint of max-width: 768px was made for devices where the design did not fit.

+**Tested Devices:**

+- Samsung Galaxy S 23
+- Samsung Galaxy S 22
+- MSI GL62M 7RDX Laptop

+**Devices Through Inspection:**

+- Samsung Galaxy S8 +
+- IPhone 12 Pro
+- IPad Pro

 ## Tools Used